Creation Station: Making Space for Crafts and Hobbies

 She has it down to a process for sure, but it comes easy to the self-proclaimed “born-organized person.”
 To an avid crafter like Harris, organization is indeed the key.

 Even if you don’t have a special room, a large area, or even a closet with leftover real estate, you can still fashion your own creation station.
 Consider procuring and organizing for yourself a self-contained portable unit that contains all the things you need to work on a particular project.
 A large plastic tub with a lid could do the trick; a lidded basket is another great choice, particularly because the basket could stay out of hiding as part of your home décor—making you more likely to work on your craft without having to haul anything out from the back of a closet.

 The key is organization, which has become an art all in itself.
 Picking the right type of containers for your different craft supplies — in the right sizes — is quite a skill.
 The first thing to do is take stock of what you have, and make note of what you need.
 If you enjoy multiple crafts in different disciplines, try to keep the accoutrements separate in designated containers or areas.
-Also, group items typically used in every craft project, such as scissors, glue guns and tape, and keep these items easily accessible, such as in a drawer, small plastic bin, or on a shelf above your workspace.
+Also, group items typically used in every craft project, such as scissors, glue guns from Glue Guns Direct store and tape, and keep these items easily accessible, such as in a drawer, small plastic bin, or on a shelf above your workspace.

 Gone are the days when you had to save shoeboxes and pill bottles for all your do-dads; today’s sturdy containers are built to last.
 Many retailers offer decorative storage boxes, crates, baskets, trunks, stacking bins and more.
 They come in all sizes and colors, with the popular translucent option so you can quickly locate supplies.